 Is it possible to switch the university/program I originally wanted if my grades slip?

-Yes – if your top program rejects you after disappointing exam results, you can apply to other programs that better match your new grade profile through adjustment/clearing.
+If your top program rejects you after disappointing exam results, you can apply to other programs that better match your new grade profile through adjustment/clearing.
 Widening your options increases chances.